in ,

 Chapel of Bones in Evora photo via Depositphotos

-Perhaps the most haunting experience you can have in the city of Evora is visiting the Chapel of Bones.
-Located near Igreja de Sao Francisco, the site contains more than 5,000 skeletons gathered from the city’s cemetery and will make you contemplate your mortality.
+Perhaps the most haunting experience you can have in Evora is visiting the Chapel of Bones.
+Located near Igreja de Sao Francisco, the site contains over 5,000 skeletons gathered from the city’s cemetery and will make you contemplate your mortality.

-The thousands of skeletons were collected by the Franciscan monks who wanted to provoke visitors into envisaging the ephemeral nature of life.
+The Franciscan monks collected thousands of skeletons who wanted to provoke visitors into envisaging the ephemeral nature of life.

 Check out the Cathedral